 Green Sukuk is a Shariah-compliant instrument that is used to finance environmentally sustainable initiatives.
 Such instrument may fund renewable energy production, waste management, sustainable agriculture, the construction of energy-efficient buildings, natural resource management, or other endeavors that benefit the environment or mitigate climate change risks.
 First introduced in 2017, green and socially responsible investing (SRI) Sukuk came to the fore in 2019 as governments and corporates stepped up efforts to achieve the United Nations' Sustainable Development Goals (SDGs), a trend which is expected to accelerate in the years ahead.
 Although the market for green sukuk is relatively small compared to its conventional peers, the instrument has garnered significant interest from a broad-range of investors looking to invest in projects with solutions for low carbon.
-Within development as issuers have been largely constrained by a shortage of certifiable green nascent stages of projects the GCC, the increasing focus on renewable energy as underlined in the national power strategies of different nations, will play an important role in boosting green sukuk issuances100.
+Within the GCC, the increasing focus on renewable energy as underlined in the national power strategies of different nations, will play an important role in boosting green sukuk issuances100.